Sajad321/building-frontend/ApiREADME-Buildings.md

 - Request Arguments: None
 - Returns: number of total offices, total expenses, yearly expenses, total income, yearly income, total amount, yearly amount.

+- For Total Amount: You need to count the amount from the income amount of office_details.
+- For Yearly Amount: You need to count the amount from the income amount of office_details based on the date_of_receipt.
+- For Total Expenses: You need to cut the expenses amount from the total amount.
+- For Yearly Expenses: You need to cut the expenses amount from the total amount based on the date of the expense.
+- For Total Income: You need to count the income amount from the income amount of office_details without the the total expenses amount.
+- For Yearly Income: You need to count the income amount from the income amount of office_details without the the total expenses amount based on the dates of the expenses and office_details date_of_receipt.

 Example Response `{
     "offices_number": 10,
     "total_expenses": 4325,